Learn more about fabric ducting from KE Fibertec

 Length varies, depending on application, room dimension, and air distribution requirements.
 Max/min length ultimately depends on airflow and static pressure.
 KE Fibertec would be glad to assist with designing a system to fit your needs.

 • Can transitions/fittings/reducers be made in fabric?

-Absolutely, almost any fitting that is done in metal KE Fibertec can manufactured in fabric.
+Absolutely - almost any fitting that is done in metal KE Fibertec can manufacture in fabric.

 • What shapes can fabric ducts be?